Quick Start

 Note

 In this Quick Start section we brushed over the effects very quickly.
-More details about effects and an explanation of each effect is available in the Effects and Compositions section of this documentation.
+More details about effects and an explanation of each effect is available in the Effects and Filters section of this documentation.

 Music